django-cms/djangocms-link/README.rst

 *Added in version 5:*

 django CMS Link provides a re-usable link model field, form field and form widget.
-This allows you to use the link field in your own models or forms.
+This allows you to use the link field in your own models or admin forms.

 .. code-block:: python